KreutzerCode/wp-wingman/README.md

 ## Features

-- Fetches up-to-date plugin slugs from the WordPress Plugins API.
+- Fetches up-to-date plugin slugs from the WordPress plugins API.
 - Supports rate limiting to avoid excessive requests to the target site.
 - Checks for the existence of each plugin on the target WordPress site.
 - Possibility to save the plugin slugs collected via the Wordpress API in a file.
-- Provides a summary and the option to save the results in a file
+- Provides a summary and the option to save the results in a file.
+- Supports the parallel execution of plugin slug checks.

 ## Functionality

 The Purpose of this devensive Penetation testing tool to check every installed Plugin on a target system.
 It utilizes the WordPress Plugins API to fetch plugin slugs based on a specified tag.
 And runs it against the target system.
-The user can provide an optional rate limit for requests, and an optional plugin tag and other options to save the collected data or run the script in a specific mode.
+The user can specify optional arguments to change the plugin search or plugin check procedure.

 ## Intentions